 If you don't mind investing in more than one seat, you could use a larger high chair at home and a small travel high chair or booster seat when eating out.

-Splat Mat - Catching the Crumbs
+Splat Splash Mat - Catching the Crumbs

 The next most important item after a high chair is something to catch the crumbs that fall to the floor.
-And when I say "catch the crumbs" I really mean "catch the entire meal" when starting Baby Led Weaning.
+And when I say "catch the crumbs" I really mean "catch the entire meal" when starting baby led weaning.

 You can protect the floor under Baby's chair with a splat mat or drop cloth, or even a table cloth.
 The important aspect is that the material is easy to clean after each meal.
-If you keep the splat mat nice and clean, dropped pieces of food can be re-offered (but use your best judgment).
+If you keep the splat mat nice and clean, dropped pieces of food can be re-offered (but use your best judgment!).

 Plates and Bowls

-Spoons and Forks
+Spoons and Forks - Utensils

 Providing utensils (cutlery) allows Baby the chance to practice using these tools.
 I like to place a spoon or fork on my son's tray, and allow him to figure out how to use them by imitating us.
 It is quite impressive what children learn, just by copying others.

 For a cup, I suggest going straight to an open top cup for use at home.
-There will definitely be more spills at first than with a sippy cup, but Baby will also learn how to use a cup faster.
+There will definitely be more spills at first than with a sippy cup, but your baby will also learn how to use a cup faster.
 I want my baby to be a little physicist, learning about the laws of gravity, rather than thinking that when you turn a cup upside down the liquid stays in the cup.
 The Doidy Cup is especially designed for babies learning to use an open cup, but you can use any small cup.
 We bought a set of shot glasses that look like regular water glasses and are a perfect size for our baby to pick up in his little hands.

 For cleaning Baby's face and hands and wiping down the high chair after a meal, reusable cloth wipes or washcloths work well at home.
 You may also want some disposable wipes for eating out.

-When our Baby loses interest in the meal, we remove the tray, wipe his face and arms once with a soft wash cloth, take off his bib, and whisk him away to the bathroom for a more thorough face and hand washing.
+When our baby loses interest in the meal, we remove the tray, wipe his face and arms once with a soft wash cloth, take off his bib, and whisk him away to the bathroom for a more thorough face and hand washing.

 Food Prep Tools - Crinkle Cutter and Ice Pop Molds